How To Brew a Better Plunger (French Press) Coffee in 2025

 If you want to try something fruitier or different, look into our single-origin coffees.
 We like to use espresso roasts in the plunger as it enhances the body and strength of the coffee.

-Can I use pre-ground coffee?
 Yes, of course, but the result will never be as good as with freshly ground coffee.
 As soon as you grind coffee, it stales and loses its more delicate qualities.
-If you want a richer taste and to get the best out of your coffee beans, you need a coffee grinder.
+For a great cup of coffee and to get the best out of your coffee beans, you need a coffee grinder.

-What grind size do you use for the coffee plunger?
 Medium coarse but experiment and see what different effect size coffee grounds have on the flavour of your brew.

-My plunger coffee tastes weak.
-How do I make it stronger?
 Start by following our recipe and see if that helps.
 If you aren’t using scales and a timer, then you might have the wrong ratio of coffee to water.
 Plunger coffee brewing should cause a richer taste and stronger cup.
-The metal filter at the bottom of the plunger allows more oils and tiny particles of coffee to pass through than the paper filter of an Aeropress or V60.
+The mesh filter at the bottom of the plunger allows more oils and tiny particles of coffee to pass through than the paper filter of an Aeropress or V60.

 The next step is to up the dose.
 Try 7.5g of ground coffee per 100ml of water.
 This should give you the stronger brew you’re after.